-He fought in the Franco-Prussian War, and, falling under suspicion as a Communard, left Paris for London.
+Tissot fought in the Franco-Prussian War, and, falling under suspicion as a Communard, left Paris for London.
 Here he studied etching with Sir Seymour Haden, drew caricatures for Vanity Fair, and painted portraits as well as genre subjects.
 Sometime in the 1870s Tissot met a divorcée, Mrs. Kathleen Newton, who became his companion and the model for many of his paintings.
-Mrs. Newton moved into Tissot's household in 1876 and lived with him until her suicide in the late stages of consumption in 1882 at the age of 28.
+Mrs. Newton moved into Tissot's household in 1876 and lived with him until she died of consumption in 1882 at the age of 28.

 Framed Fine Art.